 *Keeping up with regulations is one of the most effective ways to manage a healthcare career.
 Find out how to increase your regulations know-how here.

-*Recognizing that a medical career is a continuum instead of a dead end can help you throughout your whole career path.
+*Recognizing that a medical career is a continuum instead of a static destination can help you throughout your whole career path.
 There is more than one way for a doctor to make a difference.